app-generator/django-gradient-able/README.md

 - "FLUSH PRIVILEGES;"
 - Once you have made these changes, restart your MySQL server.
 If you have any difficulties follow the link below:
 - [Connecting MySQL to Django](https://www.digitalocean.com/community/tutorials/how-to-create-a-django-app-and-connect-it-to-a-database) - Further Information
-- Once the database has been created, copy the contents of each text file from the folder "databasescripts"...
+- Once the database has been created, copy the contents of each text file from the folder "./databasescripts"...
 - And paste them into empty stored procedures that you have created within the database.
 - If you do not know how to create stored procedures in MYSQL...
 - Follow the instructions in the link below.